opennetwork/tsgraph/README.md

 # tsgraph

-Below is a rough idea as to goal for functionality.
+> Below is a rough idea as to goal for functionality.
+>

-Please treat all 0.x.y revisions to be unstable
+> Please treat all 0.x.y revisions to be unstable
+>
+> Have any questions or see something that seems a bit odd?
+[Please create an issue on github!](https://github.com/opennetwork/tsgraph/issues)
+>
+> I have written the below in the style of guide

 ## Define Graph values